Do I Need a VPN?

 Are VPNs safe?

-There are tons of VPNs on the market, but they’re not all equally secure.
+Although VPNs are generally safe to use, they’re not all equally secure.
 A number of free VPNs have been found to contain security flaws or vulnerabilities that could put your data at risk.
-Make sure to research your preferred VPNs thoroughly.
-Going to your device’s app store and skimming the reviews isn’t the best way to find a secure VPN, because some security concerns may not be visible to the average user.
+Make sure to research your preferred VPNs thoroughly: Skimming through VPN app store reviews isn’t the best way to find one, because some security concerns may not be visible to the average user.

-Try to find a VPN company that employs strong encryption and other security measures, preferably one that offers independent audits of their security infrastructure, logging practices and code.
+Try to find a VPN company that employs strong encryption and other security measures, preferably one that shows independent audits of their security infrastructure.
 In addition, look for a service that has a "no logs" policy, meaning it vows not to track user activities.
 Lastly, make sure to learn how to set up a VPN properly to avoid any configuration issues down the line.

 Should you leave your VPN on all the time?